salimnassim/ircd/README.md

 3. Run with `SERVER_NAME=foo SERVER_VERSION=0.1 PORT=6667 ./dist/ircd`

 ### Docker

+Note: in order for clients to discover their IP address and get the real remote IP address, the server needs to run using the host network driver.
+If host networking is not enabled all clients will use the Docker gateway address which might lead to interesting situations.

 1. Configure the environment variables in in `docker-compose.yml`.
 2. Run `docker compose up`.